Switzerland on the UN Security Council

 View of the horseshoe-shaped table of the UN Security Council.

-Switzerland is a non-permanent member of the UN Security Council in 2023 and 2024. © FDFA
+Switzerland was a non-permanent member of the UN Security Council in 2023 and 2024. © FDFA

 Twenty years after joining the UN, Switzerland sought its first non-permanent seat on the UN Security Council for a two-year term.
 The Federal Council approved the candidature and submitted it in 2011 after extensive consultations with Parliament.
 The Federal Council and Parliament confirmed Switzerland's candidacy on numerous occasions.
 Elections for the term running from 1 January 2023 to 31 December 2024 were held in New York on 9 June 2022.
 The UN General Assembly elected Switzerland with 187 out of 190 votes.
 This is the best result achieved by a country from the Group of Western European and Other States since Switzerland joined the UN in 2002.
 It is a clear vote of confidence and an indication of the support enjoyed by Switzerland in the international community.

-The seat allows Switzerland to advance its efforts in favour of peace and security within the UN and around the world.
-Since joining the UN in 2002, Switzerland has held key positions in all of the organisation's major bodies except for the Security Council.
+The seat allowed Switzerland to advance its efforts in favour of peace and security within the UN and around the world.
+Since joining the UN in 2002, Switzerland has held key positions in all of the organisation's major bodies.
 The Federal Council identified Switzerland's membership as a key part of its Peace and Security thematic focus area in its Foreign Policy Strategy 2020–23.

 UN Security Council membership...

-• is in line with Switzerland's good offices and engagement in peace policy.
-A seat on the Security Council will allow Switzerland to put its long-standing expertise and credibility in the peaceful settlement of disputes to work for the international community.
+• was in line with Switzerland's good offices and engagement in peace policy.
+A seat on the Security Council allowed Switzerland to put its long-standing expertise and credibility in the peaceful settlement of disputes to work for the international community.

-• increases Switzerland's foreign policy weight and the potential for joint decision-making on such matters as the UN site in Geneva, which is of economic importance.
-With a seat on the Security Council, Switzerland can also directly influence the direction of the UN's work and the efficient use of funds.
+• increased Switzerland's foreign policy weight and the potential for joint decision-making on such matters as the UN site in Geneva, which is of economic importance.
+With the seat on the Security Council, Switzerland was also able to directly influence the direction of the UN's work and the efficient use of funds.

 Documents